davorg/dmp/chapters/chapter04.md

 assignment to these variables depends upon the order of the opening bracket of the group.
-Going back to our earlier email header example, if we had an email in a text file and wanted to print out all of the headers, we could do something like this: !!!
-FOOTNOTE 6 This simplified example conveniently ignores the fact that email headers can continue onto more than one  line and that an email body can contain the character “:”.!!!
+Going back to our earlier email header example, if we had an email in a text file and wanted to print out all of the headers, we could do something like this (conveniently ignoring the fact that email headers can continue onto more than one  line and that an email body can contain the character “:”):

 	open MAIL, 'mail.txt' or die "Can't open mail.txt: $!";
 	while (<MAIL>) {